15 Examples of Microphones

 10. Wireless Microphone

 Wireless systems with lavalier mics or handheld transmitters allow presenters, fitness instructors, and stage performers to move freely without cables.
-Combinations like the Shure GLXD24 beta SM58 kit deliver clear audio signal evenly as talent roams a venue.
+Combinations like the Shure GLXD24 beta SM58 kit deliver clear audio signals evenly as talent roams a venue.

 11. Earset Microphone